KMKfw/kmk_firmware/docs/en/Officially_Supported_Microcontrollers.md

 - $25 USD per microcontroller at most retailers
 - Not enough space to run KMK without compiling

-### Pre-compiling KMK for nice!nano
+### Pre-compiling KMK for nice!nano (or any other microcontroller with limited flash)
-As the nice!nano has limited flash memory you'll need to compile KMK.
-To do that you'll need to download and install the [compatible mpy-cross](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/mpy-cross/) for your Operating System.
-Don't forget to add it to your PATH, test by running `mpy-cross` from a shell (Powershell, Bash, Fish, etc).
-Once that's set up, run either `make compile` (if you have `make`) or `python util/compile.py`to generate the `.mpy` versions of KMK files.
-Then copy the whole compiled `kmk/` directory to your keyboard.
+As the nice!nano has limited flash memory you'll need to use a [compiled KMK](Getting_Started.md#pre-compiling-kmk-for-faster-boot-times-or-microcontrollers-with-limited-flash).

 Common Retailers
 - [Boardsource](https://boardsource.xyz/store/5f4a1733bbaa5c635b83ed67)